Nebukam/PCGExtendedToolkit/_sources/nodes/pathfinder/pathfinding-navmesh.md

 {% include header_card_node %}

->Important: Currently, the navigation data used by the node is the one returned by `GetDefaultNavDataInstance()`.
+>Important: Currently, the navigation data used by the node is the one returned by `GetDefaultNavDataInstance()`; **hence it requires a navmesh to be built and loaded at the time of execution.**
 {: .error }

 {% include img a='details/details-pathfinding-navmesh.png' %}